Skip to Content

 Invite (coming soon)

-A planned third path: a manager invites a teammate by email, the teammate clicks a link to claim, installs MCPB or runs the CLI, and the agent self-binds to the manager’s pre-configured scopes.
+A planned fourth path: a manager invites a teammate by email, the teammate clicks a link to claim, installs MCPB or runs the CLI, and the agent self-binds to the manager’s pre-configured scopes.
 No back-and-forth, no copy-pasting owner IDs.

 You are…Use